,

 Environmental News

-Weekly Guided Nature Tours – Each month, typically on Saturday mornings at 9am or 10am, the Mashpee Conservation Department sponsors guided walking tours, which are free of charge and weather dependent.
+Weekly Guided Nature Tours, Saturday Mornings – Each month, the Mashpee Conservation Department sponsors guided walking tours, which are free of charge and weather dependent.
 Details regarding these walks are posted along the left-hand margin at the department’s main website at www.mashpeema.gov/conservation.
 Walks have included Childs River, Lowell Holly Reservation, Mashpee River Woodlands, Pickerel Cove, Santuit Pond Preserve and many more.
 This is a great way to explore Mashpee’s wonderful array of conservation lands.

 Information Items: